Rohde-Schwarz/dlepard/README.md

 The configuration file (e.g. `dlep-router-conf.json`) contains the following
 information:

+- `local-ipv4addr`: List of IP addresses to bind to.
+Each address represents a router instance.
-- `dlep`
+- `discovery`
-  - `mcast-ip4addr`: The service's multicast IPv4 address.
+  - `ipv4addr`: The service's multicast IPv4 address.
-    According to *RFC 8175* e.g.: `224.0.0.117`
+    According to *RFC 8175*, this should be `224.0.0.117`.
+  - `port` (optional): The service's port number.
+    Default is `854` (see *RFC 8175*).
+  - `disabled` (optional): Whether to deactivate the discovery mechanism and start with the session initialization.
+    Default is `false`.
+- `tcp` (optional): A dictionary containing TCP connection configurations.
+  This is only necessary if discovery is disabled.
+  - *Key*: One of the addresses from `local-ipv4addr`.
+    - `ipv4addr`: The modem's IP address.
-  - `udp-port`: The service's port number.
-According to *RFC 8175* e.g.: `854`
+    - `port`: The service's TCP port number.
-- `router`
-  - `interfaces`: A list of interfaces that should be handled as DLEP interfaces.
-    This is a subset of all interfaces available at the router.
 - `rest-if`
   - `broadcast-url`: The URLs to all REST APIs that require the DLEP information (e.g. the routing protocol or the *DLEP Info View*).